kwirk/pyjournalctl/README.rst

 pyjournalctl
 ============

-A python module that reads systemd journald similar to journalctl
+A python module that reads systemd journal similar to journalctl

 Requirements
 ------------